norman/friendly_id_sequel/README.md

 * Rake tasks
 * Rails Generator

-Currently, only finds using `[]` are supported; I'll be adding some custom filters to make working with slugged records easier.
+Currently, only finds using `[]` are supported; I'll be adding some custom filters to make working with slugged records easier if anybody ends up using this.

     @post = Post["this-is-a-title"]
     @post.friendly_id # this-is-a-title

 ## Usage

+    gem install friendly_id friendly_id_sequel

     require "friendly_id"
-    require "friendly_id_sequel"
+    require "friendly_id/sequel"

     class Post < Sequel::Model
+      plugin :friendly_id :title, :use_slug => true
     end

-    Post.plugin :friendly_id :title, :use_slug => true

 For more information on the available features, please see the